sengsgx/sengsgx/README.md

 ## Overview
 SENG enables gateway firewalls to centrally enforce per--application policies.
 SENG consists of the gateway-located SENG Server and two alternative client-side
 components: SENG Runtime and SENG SDK.
-While the client-side compoments shield applications using Intel SGX, the SENG Server authenticates their network traffic and enables the gateway firewall to enforce rules on a per-app granularity.
+While the client-side components shield applications using Intel SGX, the SENG Server authenticates their network traffic and enables the gateway firewall to enforce rules on a per-app granularity.